mcheriyath/helper-scripts/README.md

 # helper-scripts
-A collection of helper scripts to quickly configure or refer some automation tasks
+A collection of helper scripts to quickly configure or refer some automation tasks.